-Think about it: When was the last time you changed how you parted your hair?
+Think about it: When was the last time you changed how you part your hair?
 If you can’t remember, then it was likely a very long time ago.
-While you might not give your hair’s part much thought, changing things up once in a while can be a great way to create a new beauty look without having to hit the salon for a haircut or trying to master a new braid or updo technique.
-Not sure which part will flatter your hair texture or type the most?
+While you might not give parted hair much thought, changing things up every once in a while can be a great way to create a new beauty look without having to hit the salon for a haircut or learn to master a new braid or updo technique.
+Not sure how to part your hair to flatter your hair texture and type?
 Below, we’re sharing five stylish ways to part your hair depending on your hair type.

 Your hair likely naturally falls to one side—so embrace it and go with the flow!
 Whether your hair falls to the left or right, this is one flattering look.
 Curly hair types—from loose curls to tight ones—will love side parts, as the side part looks stunning when paired with natural texture.
-To play up your hair’s beautiful natural texture, while hair is damp, spritz on the L’Oréal Paris Advanced Hairstyle AIR DRY IT Wave Swept Spray, use your fingers to create a side part, braid your hair, and then let it air dry.
-Once your hair is fully dry, undo your braid and rake your hands through your beachy waves.
+To play up your hair’s beautiful natural texture, apply the L’Oréal Paris Advanced Hairstyle CURVE IT Elastic Curl Mousse while hair is damp.
+Then, use your fingers to create a side part, scrunch your hair, and let it air dry.
+Once your hair is fully dry, you’ll be able to show off your beautiful spirals!

 Want to amp up the drama?
 Then opt for a deep side part, which can help create the look of major volume.
 This parted hair look can be especially useful for those with thin or fine hair, but really, this part looks stunning on all hair types and textures since it exudes glamour.